wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs-35.md

   subvolume root
   subvolume home
 ```
+For external disks, there is an `on-demand` flag you can set, see the [example configuration for backups to a usb disk](https://github.com/digint/btrbk#example-backups-to-usb-disk).

-Let's first run it in dry mode:
+Either way, let's run BTRBK in dry mode first:

 ```sh
 sudo btrbk -c $HOME/scripts/precision-btrbk.conf dryrun